 top of page

-Can I Change My Mind After Consenting to a Party Wall Notice?
+Can I Change My Mind If I Consented to a Party Wall Notice?

 party wall notice